 However, from that date onwards, the interest rates have changed to:

 You may want to take note that both of these crediting rates are only guaranteed for the first year after you’ve started the policy.

 After that, Dash PET has a guaranteed crediting rate of 0%!

-Etiqa may choose to change the crediting rate, if market conditions are poor.
+Etiqa may also choose to change the crediting rate if market conditions are poor.

-As such, you’ll need to consider this uncertainty of the crediting rate being changed any time!
+As such, you’ll want to consider the volatility of this crediting rate!

 Investment of your funds

 Syfe Cash+ invests your money into 3 funds:

 - LionGlobal Short Duration Bond Fund

 For simplicity, they are just a platform that gives you access to these funds!